wpendl99/.github/profile/essentials/techStack/techStack.md

 # Technology stack

 The collection of technologies that you use to create or deliver you web application is called a technology stack. it is a stack because they usually layer one on top of each other.
 Generally at the top of the stack is your web framework.
 This includes possibilities such as Angular, React, Vue, or Svelte.
 The web framework then communicates with one or more web services to provide authentication, business, data, and persistent storage.
-The web service then use backend services such as caching, database, logging, and monitoring.
+The web service then uses backend services such as caching, database, logging, and monitoring.

 Here is what our stack looks like.
-React for the web framework, talking the Caddy as the web server hosted on AWS, running web services with Node.js, and MongoDB as the database hosted on MongoDB Atlas.
+React for the web framework, talking to Caddy as the web server hosted on AWS, running web services with Node.js, and MongoDB as the database hosted on MongoDB Atlas.

 ![260 tech stack](essentialsTechStack260.jpg)